ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 > If the states that replicas can take on can be thought of as elements of a join-semilattice, then there is a natural way of resolving conflicts between replicas without needing a consensus algorithm.

 This claim is described as *"informal"* because it uses unqualified words such as *"natural"*.
 Nonetheless, there is a lot of interesting work being done on this type of conflict resolution.
-If you're interested in this type of work, take a look at a topic called [*"Conflict-Free Replicated Datatypes"*](https://crdt.tech/) or (CRDTs)
+If you're interested in this type of work, take a look at a topic called [*"Conflict-Free Replicated Datatypes"*](https://crdt.tech/) or (CRDTs).
+An example implementation by Martin Kleppmann and Alastair Beresford has been described in this [paper](./papers/JSON%20CRDT.pdf) for JSON datatypes.

 ## Back to the Shopping Cart...